-- The readiness light will not illuminate immediately after the ignition is turned on. - The readiness light will either flash or stay lit. - A series of five beeps will be heard.
-The tone pattern will repeat periodically until the problem, the light or both are repaired.
+- The readiness light will either flash or stay lit. - The readiness light will not illuminate immediately after the ignition is turned on. - A series of five beeps will be heard.
+The tone pattern will repeat periodically until the problem and/or light are repaired.

 If any of these things happen, even intermittently, have the supplemental restraint system serviced at an authorized dealer immediately.
 Unless serviced, the system may not function properly in the event of a collision.

-The safety belt pretensioners and the airbag supplemental restraint system is designed to activate when the vehicle sustains longitudinal or lateral deceleration sufficient to cause the restraints control module to deploy a safety device or when a certain likelihood of a rollover event is detected by the rollover sensor.
+The safety belt pretensioners and the airbag supplemental restraint system is designed to activate when the vehicle sustains longitudinal or lateral deceleration sufficient to cause the restaints control module to deploy a safety device or when a certain likelihood of a rollover event is detected by the rollover sensor.